rajabi2001/Robotic_ROS/README.md

 # Robotic_ROS
-these are my homeworks and projects of the rebotic course based on ROS
+These are my homework and projects for the robotic course based on ROS